Encryption

-In cryptography, encryption (more specifically, encoding) is the process of transforming information in a way that, ideally, only authorized parties can decode.
+In cryptography, encryption is the process of transforming information in a way that, ideally, only authorized parties can decode.
 This process converts the original representation of the information, known as plaintext, into an alternative form known as ciphertext.
-Despite its goal, encryption does not itself prevent interference but denies the intelligible content to a would-be interceptor.
+Encryption does not itself prevent interference but denies the intelligible content to a would-be interceptor.

 For technical reasons, an encryption scheme usually uses a pseudo-random encryption key generated by an algorithm.
-It is possible to decrypt the message without possessing the key but, for a well-designed encryption scheme, considerable computational resources and skills are required.
+For a well-designed modern encryption scheme, decrypting ciphertext without the appropriate key should be computationally infeasible.
 An authorized recipient can easily decrypt the message with the key provided by the originator to recipients but not to unauthorized users.

 Historically, various forms of encryption have been used to aid in cryptography.
 Early encryption techniques were often used in military messaging.
 Since then, new techniques have emerged and become commonplace in all areas of modern computing.
 Modern encryption schemes use the concepts of public-key and symmetric-key.
-Modern encryption techniques ensure security because modern computers are inefficient at cracking the encryption.

 History

 Ancient

 One of the earliest forms of encryption is symbol replacement, which was first found in the tomb of Khnumhotep II, who lived in 1900 BC Egypt.
-Symbol replacement encryption is “non-standard,” which means that the symbols require a cipher or key to understand.
+Symbol replacement encryption is "non-standard," which means that the symbols require a cipher or key to understand.
 This type of early encryption was used throughout Ancient Greece and Rome for military purposes.
 One of the most famous military encryption developments was the Caesar cipher, in which a plaintext letter is shifted a fixed number of positions along the alphabet to get the encoded letter.
 A message encoded with this type of encryption could be decoded with a fixed number on the Caesar cipher.'

 Around 800 AD, Arab mathematician al-Kindi developed the technique of frequency analysis – which was an attempt to crack ciphers systematically, including the Caesar cipher.
 This technique looked at the frequency of letters in the encrypted message to determine the appropriate shift: for example, the most common letter in English text is E and is therefore likely to be represented by the letter that appears most commonly in the ciphertext.
-This technique was rendered ineffective by the polyalphabetic cipher, described by al-Qalqashandi (1355–1418) and Leon Battista Alberti (in 1465), which varied the substitution alphabet as encryption proceeded in order to confound such analysis.
+This technique was made less effective by polyalphabetic ciphers, described by al-Qalqashandi (1355–1418) and Leon Battista Alberti (in 1465), which varied the substitution alphabet as encryption proceeded in order to confound such analysis.